cal-itp/data-playbook/docs/GTFS Data/gtfs-fares.md

 ![fares validator command line photo](/img/fares-validator.png "Transit App Fares validator in use"){ align=left }
 _An example of the validator finding two errors in a set of Fares v2 data._

 ??? tip "Install and setup GTFS Fares v2 Validator"
     1. Verify that Python 3 is installed on your machine by opening the command prompt (PC) or terminal (mac) and entering:

         ```bash
         python3
         ```

     If it is not found, install the [latest Python release](https://www.python.org/downloads/).
     2. **Download** Transit App’s Fares V2 Validator from [GitHub](https://github.com/TransitApp/gtfs-fares-v2-validator).<br> Under the Code dropdown, there is an option to download the validator as a zipped folder.
     2. Unzip and place the folder on your machine in a place that can be easily accessed such as your desktop or downloads folder.

 ??? tip "Using GTFS Fares v2 Validator"

-    1. Change the active directory or your command prompt (PC) or terminal (Mac) to the downloaded Fares V2 validator by using the command `cd [path where validator downloaded]`.
+    1. Change the active directory or your command prompt (PC) or terminal (Mac) to the downloaded Fares V2 validator by using the command:

+        ```bash
+        cd [path where validator downloaded]
+        ```

         Example:
         ```bash
         cd C:\Users\S152973\Desktop\gtfs-fares-v2-validator-master